suchmememanyskill/switch-guide/docs/homebrew/tesla-menu.md

 &nbsp;

+#### **Tesla-Menu is only showing while on the main menu and not in-game!:**

+**Cause:** This issue will only happen when the Switch is docked, ensure that you've set the "Screen size" in `System Settings` > `TV Output` to 100%.
+Adjust your TV/monitor to fit the entirety of the screen of your Switch using its OSD (On Screen Display) or remote.

+&nbsp;

 #### **Tesla-Menu isn't opening when I press the correct button combination!:**

 Assuming you've followed the installation structions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
 This is usually the result of copying files to a microSD card via a Mac.
 If you are experiencing this issue, try running the archive bit fixer utility via Hekate for all files.